sgatesdev/12_Employee-Tracker/README.md

 ## Description

 This Node app allows users to manage a database of employees, managers, roles, and departments.
 This is a command line application that utilizes Inquirer.
 Features include adding, viewing, and deleting key data.
-Additional features include the ability to view the total payroll of a department, view employees by manager, or view employees by role, and more!
+Additional features include the ability to view the total payroll of a department, view employees by manager, or view employees by role.

 ## Table of Contents